 So you've probably seen this meme floating around on the internet the past few days...

 I will admit that I love a good meme and so I chuckled the first time I saw it.
 And then I saw it again...
 And again...
 And then a few more times.
+And now it's my turn to call bullshit.
+Because since when have we decided that ridiculing people for trying to better themselves is a good idea? |

-People like to complain that all the "resolutioners" come in and crowd the gyms, complaining about the inconvenience all the extra people are and praying for the day that they all quit so that they can "have the gym back to themselves."
+praying for the day that they all quit so that they can "have the gym

 Ouch.
 I hope I'm never one of those people who sets a goal for themselves and has people actively wishing for the day I give up on my goals.